-After an overlong introduction that displeased a majority of nerds and movie fans, the audience is finally given something to feast on in the Desolation of Smaug.
+After an overlong introduction that displeased a majority of nerds and movie fans, the audience is finally given something to feast on in The Desolation of Smaug.

 The ensemble delivers great performances.
 Aiden Turner and Ken Stott stand out with expanded screen time.
-The supporting cast is a perfect fit as new addition Lee Pace is graceful yet intimidating.
+The supporting cast is a perfect fit as the new addition Lee Pace is graceful yet intimidating.
 Evangeline Lily is great despite being relegated as a love interest.

 The film is heavy with CGI.
 But when Peter Jackson is not busy embellishing scenes he can still turn action pieces into fun adventures.
 The barrel ride down the river (a good attraction for amusement parks to pick up) could have been a confusing mess, but it was handled well that it became an intricate chase.

 Of course, the main highlight of the film is Smaug the dragon.
-When the spectacular beast flies into air, for a second you forget how terrible he can be.
+When the spectacular beast flies into the air, for a second you forget how terrible he can be.